Programme/Approved Electives for 2022/23

 Intended Learning Outcomes

-describe the external morphology and structural organisation of the brain and spinal cord: 1identify the key anatomical features of the brainstem, mid-brain structures, and cranial nerves: 1describe the functional anatomy of sensory and motor projections, and associated structures: 1describe the functional anatomy of the limbic system, hypothalamus and cortical integration of higher function: 1discuss the principles of the cerebral blood supply, venous drainage, and movement of cerebrospinal fluid: 1
+describe the external morphology and structural organisation of the brain and spinal cord: 2identify the key anatomical features of the brainstem, mid-brain structures, and cranial nerves: 2describe the functional anatomy of sensory and motor projections, and associated structures: 2describe the functional anatomy of the limbic system, hypothalamus and cortical integration of higher function: 2discuss the principles of the cerebral blood supply, venous drainage, and movement of cerebrospinal fluid: 2research and select neuroanatomy-related information to create video/animation resource: 1

 Description of Module Assessment

-Online test/class testThis paper will be released as a timed test in Blackboard.
-Students will find a link to this test on KLE on the day of the assessment.
-Once started, students will be given 3 hrs to complete.
+1hr in situ online class testThis paper will be released as a timed test in Blackboard.
+Students will take this test in a supervised (in situ) setting and find a link to it on KLE on the day of the assessment.
+Once started, students will be given 2 hrs to complete.
 This is 1 hour more than we expect most students will actually need.
-International students will be asked to notify the School if they need an extension due to different time zones.

-This test will consist of a collection of compulsory short answer and multiple choice questions.
+This test will consist of a collection of compulsory multiple choice, pairing and fill in the blanks questions.

 Students should pay careful attention to the number of points that each question is worth.
 In general, we would expect only one or two sentences for each point.